MemeEngineer/RNGRPG/README.md

 - Fix lose condition to end when collision
 - Add more items to boost damage or add health
 - Add Pond to make a game within a game to obtain more items
+- Need to map out border to prevent player from going off screen

 # Links Used